 Common triggers include cold air, exercise, allergens you breath in, like pollen and pet dander, and colds or bronchitis. .

 Strong odors also can cause asthma attacks, so it may help to steer clear of things like perfume, hair spray, talcum powder, and cigarette smoke.
-If you're a smoker, kick the habit -- ask your doctor how he can help you quit.
+If you're a smoker, kick the habit -- ask your doctor how they can help you quit.
 If anyone else in your home lights up, ask them to quit, too.
 Even if they only smoke outside, they will still bring the smell and chemicals inside on their clothes and hair.

 While food and drinks are not common asthma triggers, some may contain compounds called sulfites -- like beer, wine, potatoes, dried fruit, and shrimp -- that can make asthma worse for some people.
 So can some medicines, like aspirin and other pain relievers, or prescription drugs such as some common high blood pressure meds (beta-blockers or ACE inhibitors).
 If you take these drugs and think they're affecting your asthma, ask your doctor if there are other options you can try.